-Catherine came to Global Toronto in November 2000 and since then has reported on many of the biggest news stories in the GTA.
+An award-winning journalist, Catherine McDonald brings her expertise to Global Toronto as a reporter, covering some of the biggest news stories in the GTA.

 McDonald was born and raised in Edmonton, Alberta but developed a passion for journalism while living in Ottawa, witnessing the glare of media on Parliament Hill.
 After graduating from McGill University in 1993, McDonald attended NAIT’s (Northern Alberta Institute of Technology) Radio and Television program, finding her calling in news.